Pembina Gorge

 Girl runs on boardwalk at Fort Buford State Historic Site

-Historically significant area includes the Missouri-Yellowstone Confluence Interpretive Center and Fort Buford, a supply depot for the U.S. Army during the Indian wars and the site of Chief Sitting Bull's surrender in July 1881.
+Historically significant area includes the Missouri-Yellowstone Confluence Interpretive Center and Fort Buford, a supply depot for the U.S. Army during the Plains Native American tribe wars and the site of Chief Sitting Bull's surrender in July 1881.

 Fort Union Trading Post